 In order to implement the solution, the research is focusing on finding similar compounds and molecules across a range of food waste products so that they can be extracted on a mass scale, making the process cost-effective.

 It’s possible that this new technology could not only reduce what is considered waste and the associated disposal costs in some instances, but could actually help keep grower businesses financially sustainable by reducing margins.

 How is food waste going to be turned into pharmaceuticals?

 The consortium has already identified a number of foods and their potential uses, noting that some of the available waste provides molecules with anti-oxidant and gut health properties, as well as cancer prevention benefits.
 They can also provide strength or texture in a range of products including cosmetics.

-Examples cited so far include using chitosan in mushrooms and anthocyanin from apples or cherries for skin care products, quercetin from onions for its anti-oxidant and anti-inflammatory nature, and sulforaphane from brassica vegetables to assist diabetic patients.
+Examples cited so far include using chitosan in mushrooms and anthocyanin from wp-contentles or cherries for skin care products, quercetin from onions for its anti-oxidant and anti-inflammatory nature, and sulforaphane from brassica vegetables to assist diabetic patients.